rambotech/UpdateDDNS/README.md

 folder.  *This override is mostly used for cron on a Linux platform, to ensure that local and cron launches (root user) use the same directory.*

+### -6 true|false, --useIP6 true|false

+- *(optional)* Overrides the use of IPv4 for updates in favor of IPv6.  *NOTE: Both are tracked separately, but only one can be updated per execution.*

+### -f true|false, --force true|false

+- *(optional)* Will always update the DDNS server, not just when a change of IP Address is detected.

 ### Starting

 BOG.UpdateDDNS --service GoogleDomains

+The above line represents the minimum command line needed.
 When the application is executed, the application loads the configuration file from the default directory or the directory specified in the path parameter.
 It then locates the configuration for the service, and does the following:

-- Calls the google checkip endpoint of Google domains to acquire the current IP used for the WAN address.
+- Calls the ipify endpoint to acquire the current IP used for the WAN address.
 - Compares the IP value returned by the query to the last recorded IP address in use (stored) in the configuration for the service.
-- If it has changed, it calls the dynamic DNS service to update the public IP address (i.e. it excutes the URL in its configuration with the IP address in the {IP} placeholder).
+- If it has changed or --force is specificed, it calls the dynamic DNS service to update the public IP address (i.e. it excutes the URL in its configuration with the ipify IP address answer in the {IP} placeholder).

 The application will also append to a log file, which has the same root name and folder as the json configuration file but uses the extension "log".